HGustavs/LenaSYS/Shared/Documentation/newinstaller/documentation.md

 - add_test_files copies the course files from the installer to the courses directory.
 - starting_step allows the installer to skip previous installation steps.
 Can be used to restart the installer from step n.

-> **Note:** Since SSE does not support sending post request, the installation settings are sent beforehand to `installer.php` and stored in the session.
+> **Note:** Since SSE does not support sending post requests, the installation settings are sent beforehand to `installer.php` and stored in the session.
 The session data is then sent as function parameters to the installer backend.

 ## Installation steps
 *The steps performed by the installer (Some of these are optional and will only be installed if they are enabled).*
-- open output buffer.
+- Open output buffer.
 - Declade pdo instance that connects to database.
 - Build an "Installation queue" `$operations`, that contains all the following steps.
     - Open configuration file `coursesyspw.php`